Audi A8: 2022 model year facelift

-A8, S8, A8L, A8L Horch Founder Edition (2021–)

-On October 29, 2021, Audi revealed the facelifted A8 ahead of its Chinese introduction at the Guangzhou Auto Show and later next year in Europe the Facelift also included the Revival of the Horch (A8L Horch Founder Edition) brand to compete against the Mercedes-Benz S-Class, Mercedes-Maybach S-Class, Bentley Flying Spur, Bentley Flying Spur Mulliner, Genesis G90L Limousine, Maserati Quattroporte, Aurus Senat, Toyota Century, Hongqi L5, and also the Rolls-Royce Ghost in China with Europe also a possibility.
+On 29 October 2021, Audi revealed the facelifted A8 ahead of its Chinese introduction at the Guangzhou Auto Show and later next year in Europe.
+The facelift also included the revival of the Horch (A8L Horch Founder Edition) brand to compete against other ultra-luxury sedans in China with Europe also a possibility.
+A facelift Horch was presented in February 2024.
+Unlike previous generations, the D5 will last longer and not end at least until 2026.

 Engines and Transmission

-At the launch, A8 had two engine options: one 3-litre petrol V6 (55 TFSI quattro) and 3-litre diesel V6 (50 TDI quattro).
+At launch, the A8 had two engine options: one 3-litre petrol V6 (55 TFSI quattro) and 3-litre diesel V6 (50 TDI quattro).
 For 2019, the engine range was expanded to include the petrol and diesel V8 engines (60 TFSI quattro in 2020 and 60 TDI quattro in 2019, respectively).
-The plug-in hybrid version (PHEV) with 3-litre petrol V6 and electric motor (60 TFSI e quattro) was launched in 2019.
+The plug-in hybrid version (PHEV) with a 3-litre petrol V6 and electric motor (60 TFSI e quattro) was launched in 2019.
 No hybrid system is fitted to the diesel engines.
-The petrol V8 engine fitted to 60 TFSI quattro and S8 TFSI quattro have 48-volt MHEV system that use the electric motor as starter and for power assistance.
+The petrol V8 engines fitted to the 60 TFSI quattro and S8 TFSI quattro have 48-volt MHEV systems that use the electric motor as a starter and for power assistance.
 No W12 engine has been announced yet as of January 2021.

-All A8, A8 L, and S8 feature quattro all-wheel-drive system and 8-speed Tiptronic automatic transmission.
+All A8, A8 L, and the S8 feature the quattro all-wheel-drive system and an 8-speed Tiptronic automatic transmission.